A Study of Bayesian Neural Network Surrogates for Bayesian Optimization: Introduction

 We also extensively study a variety of synthetic and real-world objectives---with a wide range of input space dimensionalities, single- and multi-dimensional output spaces, and both discrete and continuous inputs, and non-stationarities.

-Our study provides several key findings: (1) while stochasticity is often prized in Bayesian optimization \citep{garnett2023bayesian,snoek2012practical}, fully stochastic \bnns do not consistently dominate deep kernel learning, which is not stochastic about network parameters, due to the small data sizes in Bayesian optimization; (2) of the fully stochastic \bnns, \hmc generally works the best for Bayesian optimization, and deep ensembles work surprisingly poorly, given their success in other settings; (3) on standard benchmarks, standard \gps are relatively competitive, due to their strong priors and simple exact inference procedures; (4) there is no single method that dominates across most problems, demonstrating that there is significant variability across Bayesian optimization objectives, where tailoring the surrogate to the objective has particular value; (5) infinite-width \bnns are surprisingly effective at high-dimensional optimization, even relative to \dkl and stochastic multilayer \bnns.
+Our study provides several key findings: (1) while stochasticity is often prized in Bayesian optimization \citep{garnett2023bayesian,snoek2012practical}, due to the small data sizes in Bayesian optimization, fully stochastic \bnns do not consistently dominate deep kernel learning, which is not stochastic about network parameters; (2) of the fully stochastic \bnns, \hmc generally works the best for Bayesian optimization, and deep ensembles work surprisingly poorly, given their success in other settings; (3) on standard benchmarks, standard \gps are relatively competitive, due to their strong priors and simple exact inference procedures; (4) there is no single method that dominates across most problems, demonstrating that there is significant variability across Bayesian optimization objectives, where tailoring the surrogate to the objective has particular value; (5) infinite-width \bnns are surprisingly effective at high-dimensional optimization.
 These results suggest that the non-Euclidean similarity metrics constructed from neural networks are valuable for high-dimensional Bayesian optimization, but representation learning (provided by \dkl and finite-width \bnns) is not as valuable as a strong prior derived from a neural network architecture (provided by the infinite-width \bnn).

 This study also serves as an evaluation framework for considering alternative surrogate models for Bayesian optimization.
 Our code is available at \url{https://github.com/yucenli/bnn-bo}.